Reflecting on purpose of visit

 Most importantly, please bring an attitude of being easy to look after, not fussy or complaining, but content and grateful for the opportunity to practise the Dhamma.

-How to apply to stay at the Monastery
+How to apply to stay

 Note: